COVID-19 entry restrictions for Norway

 For information about COVID-19 vaccines, see the Coronavirus page.

 Around 581,000 British nationals visit Norway every year.
 Most visits are trouble-free.

 If you’re living in or moving to Norway, read the Living in Norway guide in addition to this travel advice.

 Norway has extended the temporary border controls on its internal Schengen border until further notice.
 These border controls take place at ports with ferry traffic from Sweden, Denmark and Germany.
 Make sure you carry a valid passport on all these routes.

 The Danish authorities have border controls at the land border with Germany.
 Border controls are also in place for all train traffic from Sweden.
 If you’re travelling using a land border from Denmark, by rail, road or ferry you should make sure you have your passport with you.
 Allow additional time, be vigilant and follow the instructions of local authorities.

 Terrorist attacks in Norway can’t be ruled out.
 See Terrorism

 Petty crime does occur but at a low level compared to other European countries.
 See Crime

 There has been an increase in avalanche activity.
-Follow local advice, stay on piste and only ski in recommended areas.
+Follow local advice, stay on-piste and only ski in recommended areas.
+See Visiting in winter